YourOnly-One/content/content/snoworld/blog/posts/2021/20210410-sisyphus-the-myth-explained.en-ph.markdown

 Short answer: because for all intents and purposes, they are a copy of the person in the past.

 Long answer: They are not supposed to be in the past where their younger versions exist.
-Since their younger versions are in their proper time period, then they practically became a "copy".
-However, it does not mean that they are literally a "copy" and there is an "original" left in 2035.
+Since their younger versions are in their proper time period, then they practically became a <q>copy</q>.
+However, it does not mean that they are literally a <q>copy</q> and there is an <q>original</q> left in 2035.
 Episode 15 established whenever they use the Uploader, the original from 2035 literally time traveled to the past.
 {{% /accordion %}}

 {{% accordion summary="Is there really only one timestream and no branches?" status="closed" border="style01" class="faq" id="" %}}